sabhisharma-ise/secrets/README.md

 - **User Login**: Registered users can log in using their credentials.
 - **Secrets Page**: After logging in, users can view the secrets page.
 - **Password Security**: User passwords are securely stored in the database using hashing and encryption techniques.
+- **OAuth 2.0 with Google**: Users can log in with their Google account using OAuth 2.0.
 - **Session Management**: Uses sessions for maintaining authentication status across routes.
 - **Salting and Hashing**: Ensures passwords are salted and hashed before storing in the database.